vladhaidukkk/py-rest/README.md

 These comments tell the formatters to skip the respective lines.
 If you want to combine them both into one line, separate them with a semicolon: `# fmt: skip; isort: skip`.

+> **Important:** Always remember to exclude folders/files that do not require formatting.
+Run the formatter in verbose
+> mode to see what it formats.

 ### Linting

 [Flake8](https://flake8.pycqa.org/en/latest/) is used as the main liner.
 Its configuration is stored in `pyproject.toml`